Clatteringshaws Visitor Centre

 Clatteringshaws Loch is part of an important hydro-electric scheme, managed by Scottish Power.
 Because of this, watersports and fishing are not permitted on the loch.

 This peaceful loch is important to the environment.
-It is full of brown trout, pike and perch, which make tasty treats for passing otters and ospreys - not to mention those interested in fishing - and its quiet shores attract many wading birds.
+It is full of brown trout, pike and perch, which make tasty treats for passing otters and ospreys.
+Its quiet shores also attract many wading birds.
 It also provides green power.
 The loch was created in the 1930s by damming the River Dee, as part of an important hydro-electric scheme.
 The water is piped to a steep hill above Glenlee Power Station, where it generates power as it flows downhill.

 The stone beside the loch is one of two monuments to Robert the Bruce, King of Scotland, in the Forest Park.
 Bruce took refuge in the Galloway Hills soon after he was crowned, during the Wars of Scottish Independence.
 He and his men fought the English on a battle ground now hidden beneath the loch, but is said to have rested at the site of the stone afterwards.
 Visit Loch Trool to find the other Bruce's Stone, perched on a stunning viewpoint overlooking the loch.